LI Junxue Associate Professor

 Research Areas

-• Spin and heat current transportation
+• Spin and heat current transport

 • Quantum materials